readyready15728/misc/awakemud-notes.md

 * Sherman Huang is on floor 12 of Renraku and so is Michael Dumont.
 He's tricky to kill!
 * Harold Moore at Dante's Inferno (Ninth Hell) offers work.
+* Harold Moore's colleague is Hermes at the Moonlight Mall.
 * Harold Moore's quest for lost items requires going to the Bradenton, the staircase at the northernmost part of the Moonlight Mall and a back room in the Blue Wyvern.